 Nonprofit entities could apply similar treatment in their Statement of Activities.
 International guidance related to government grants states that the income would be presented “either separately or under a general heading such as ‘other income’; alternatively, they are deducted in reporting the related expense.”

 Generally, offsetting is not a preferable method of presentation and would require additional disclosure in the footnote to describe the effect on any line items effected in the income statement.
-The recommendation is to present the loan forgiveness as a separate line item in the statement of income.
 In addition, the loan forgiveness is likely to be material and separate presentation is preferable.

 Where Should the Loan Forgiveness Be Classified in the Statement of Cash Flows?

 The classification within the statement of cash flows requires some judgment, and determination might include consideration of how the funds will be used.
-Since the PPP loan is a forgivable loan, it could be considered a loan advance, and therefore the original loan proceeds would be classified as a financing activity.
+Since the PPP loan is a forgivable loan, an entity following the guidance in ASC 470 would consider the cash receipts as a loan advance, it could be considered a loan advance, and therefore the original loan proceeds would be classified as a financing activity.

 However, an entity may argue that since the loan proceeds will be used for operations and related expenses are recorded in operations, the proceeds should be recorded within operating activities.
 Either way is a reasonable approach for the portion of the loan that is forgiven.
 If there is portion of the loan that is not forgiven and repaid, the proceeds and payments would be best reflected as financing activities.

 If an entity is following the guidance in ASC 958-605, the cash inflows would be included as operating activities.

 What Disclosure Should Be Included in the Financial Statements for Loan Forgiveness?

 In November 2015, the FASB issued a proposed ASU addressing disclosure for governmental assistance.
 While the project is still under deliberation, we believe it provides a reasonable framework for disclosure that includes four elements as follows: